CHARLOTTE 54, BOISE STATE 42 - NewsBreak

 Sacramento beats Detroit 137-129, runs win streak to 6 games

-SACRAMENTO, Calif. — De’Aaron Fox had 33 points and seven assists and the Sacramento Kings extended their winning streak to six ga
+SACRAMENTO, Calif.
+(AP) — De’Aaron Fox had 33 points and seven assists and the Sacramento Kings extended their winning streak to six games with a 137-129 win over the Detroit Pistons on Sunday night.
+Fox scored 10 points in the fourth quarter, including a pair of free throws...

 '4th-and-anything, I want the ball in his hands.'
 How Jalen Hurts' MVP play saved Eagles, TVs